kunal-kushwaha/DSA-Bootcamp-Java/assignments/01-flow-of-program.md

 ### [4.
 Take 2 numbers as inputs and find their HCF and LCM](https://cloud.smartdraw.com/share.aspx/?pubDocShare=D40B0217D399E01EAEE4C9BE1F862A7ADCE)

 ### [5.
 Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all](https://user-images.githubusercontent.com/93924433/184545505-c9fedaca-6396-4600-a256-8c03e6b40d49.png)

+#### Please open the links in the incognito mode to access the answer without any interruptions!!